joseph-tharayil/vagusNerve/README.md

 ### Create plots
 Running all of the cells in the notebook provided will generate the majority of the figures in the paper.
 Note that you will need to change the hard-coded paths to match the location of the output folders on your system.
 The other figure panels are created in Sim4Life.
 To create these panels, open the Sim4Life finite element models for the stimulation EM simulations for the two different electrode orientiations, and run the corresponding scripts in the figure_panels_s4l folder.
 These will change the colors of the fascicles.

+To generate the plots in Figure 3 in our paper, see [here](https://github.com/joseph-tharayil/vagusNerve/tree/main/validation).
+To generate the plots in Figure 4, see [here](https://github.com/joseph-tharayil/vagusNerve/blob/main/notebooks/ReadMe.md).
+To generate the plots in Figure 12, see [this repo](github.com/joseph-tharayil/vagusOptimization).

 # Citation
 If you use this software, we kindly ask you to cite the following publication: